SilkRose/Pony/stories/hearths-warming-homecoming/hearths-warming-homecoming.md

 Celestia takes her first sip of hot chocolate.
 "I know it's not exactly the advice you were looking for, but if you want, we can watch the Hearth's Warming play if you want.
 It might help."

 Sunset looks confused.
-"But, were nowhere near the theater."
+"But, we're nowhere near the theater…"

 "I sent a unicorn to Ponyville to watch the show, she's using a spell I taught her to send back the play to us here."